 Bake it at a low temperature.
-Baking at low temperatures makes sure your coffee bread pudding stays nice and soft.
-Once it cool, proceed and make your first bite.
+Baking at low temperatures ensures your coffee bread pudding stays nice and soft.
+Once it cools, proceed and make your first bite.

 You can take your creativity to another level when preparing this coffee dessert, especially depending on the bread you pick.

 Sea Salt Caramel Coffee Cookies